VivyTeam/microfrontend-example/README.md

 ## To run a micro frontend app individually

 1. To install the directory which is at the same level as `lerna.json` run `yarn`

 2. Navigate to the modules `cd modules` and from there to the app you would like to start.
 While you are at the same level as `packahe.json` run `yarn dev`

 3. The app runs on your browser at `http://localhost:8080/`

+# Rules of the Micro Frontends

+- Each MFE exposes itself as a Web Component (Custom Element + Shadow DOM)
+- Communication happens with DOM events
+  - These events must have `compose` set to true, in order to continue through the Custom Element boundary and be handled by the top level application

+# Caveats

+- React has issues with handling DOM events unless the react component is rendered as the direct shadow root child: https://github.com/facebook/react/issues/15759 https://github.com/facebook/react/issues/9242 https://github.com/spring-media/react-shadow-dom-retarget-events#readme